racewinner/order_web_frontend/README.md

 ## Server Requirements

-PHP version 7.4 or higher is required, with the following extensions installed:
+PHP version 8.2 or higher is required, with the following extensions installed:

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

-> **Warning**
+> **Note**
-> The end of life date for PHP 7.4 was November 28, 2022.
-If you are
+> PHP 8.3 is the latest stable version.
+PHP 8.1 and 8.2 are also supported.
-> still using PHP 7.4, you should upgrade immediately.
-The end of life date
+> PHP 7.4 and 8.0 have reached end of life and should not be used.
-> for PHP 8.0 will be November 26, 2023.

 Additionally, make sure that the following extensions are enabled in your PHP: